-Upon receipt of a report of sexual misconduct that may constitute a crime, campus police will advise the student that in addition to making a criminal report, they have the right to file a complaint with the University and engage the University's investigation and adjudicative process under this policy.
-In addition, as a responsible employee under this policy, campus police who receive a report of sexual misconduct, whether it rises to the level of a crime or not, shall promptly notify the Title IX Coordinator at 410 951-3966.
+Upon receipt of a report of sexual misconduct that may constitute a crime, University police will advise the student that in addition to making a criminal report, they have the right to file a complaint with the University and engage the University's investigation and adjudicative process under this policy.
+In addition, as a responsible employee under this policy, University police who receive a report of sexual misconduct, whether it rises to the level of a crime or not, shall promptly notify the Title IX Coordinator at (410)951-3669.